Hereditary (film): Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 385 reviews, and an average rating of 8.3/10.
 The site's critical consensus reads, "Hereditary uses its classic setup as the framework for a harrowing, uncommonly unsettling horror film whose cold touch lingers long beyond the closing credits."
 On Metacritic, the film has a weighted average score of 87 out of 100, based on 49 critics, indicating "universal acclaim".

-Writing for Rolling Stone, Peter Travers gave the film three and a half out of four and called it the scariest movie of 2018, saying "it's Collette, giving the performance of her career, who takes us inside Annie's breakdown in flesh and spirit and shatters what's left of our nerves.
+Writing for Rolling Stone, Peter Travers gave the film three and a half stars out of four and called it the scariest movie of 2018, saying "it's Collette, giving the performance of her career, who takes us inside Annie's breakdown in flesh and spirit and shatters what's left of our nerves.
 Her tour de force bristles with provocations that for sure will keep you up nights.
 But first, you'll scream your bloody head off."
 For The A.V.
 Club, A.A.
 Dowd gave the film an A−, stating that, "In its seriousness and hair-raising craftsmanship, Hereditary belongs to a proud genre lineage, a legacy that stretches back to the towering touchstones of American horror, unholy prestige-zeitgeist classics like The Exorcist and Rosemary's Baby.
 Remarkably, it's a first feature, the auspicious debut of writer-director Ari Aster, whose acclaimed, disturbing short films were all leading, like a tunnel into the underworld, to this bleak vision."
 Common Sense Media gave the film four out of five and advised that it was suitable for viewers aged 17 or older.

 In July 2025, it ranked number 83 on Rolling Stones list of "The 100 Best Movies of the 21st Century" and number 10 on The Hollywood Reporters list of the "25 Best Horror Movies of the 21st Century."